 The position your website appears in search results for a given keyword.

-Keyword research is carried out to discover a range of keywords that have good search volumes and will bring traffic to your site.
+Keyword research is undertaken to discover a range of keywords that have good search volumes and, as a result, will bring traffic to your site.
 You can then target these keywords by optimising your site copy to include them in relevant places.

 Latent Semantic Indexing (LSI)